PRE AND POST-OP INSTRUCTIONS

 - Anesthesia- How do we put a child under General Anesthesia?
-Once your child is cleared for general anesthesia, the anesthesiologist will walk the child back to the treatment room, where they will be administered
+Once your child is cleared for general anesthesia, the anesthesiologist will walk the child back to the treatment room, where they will be administered an

-an anesthetic gas through a mask that will make them fall asleep.
+anesthetic gas through a mask that will make them fall asleep.
 This could take up to 30 seconds.
 Once asleep from the gas, the anesthesiologist will place an intravenous (IV) line.
 Oxygen, breathing equipment, and standard operating room vital

 sign monitors will also be used.
 When the child is fully sedated, our dentist will proceed to complete all the dental treatment your child may require.
-During this time, the parent must remain in the waiting area throughout the entire procedure until
+During this time, the parent must remain in the waiting area throughout the entire procedure

-the patient is ready for transfer to recovery.
+until the patient is ready for transfer to recovery.

 - Recovery from General Anesthesia.
 Once your child’s dental treatment is completed, they will be moved to the recovery area.
-Once the patient is cleared, we will bring parents back to join us while your child starts
+Once the patient is cleared, we will bring parents back to join us while your child starts to recover

-and moody as they wake up from general anesthesia.
+moody as they wake up from general anesthesia.
 All these side effects will resolve with time.
 Please keep in mind that this could last anywhere from 15 minutes to several hours for some children.
 Before your child is released, we will discuss

 and have you sign a discharge form.
 The discharge form includes the specific aftercare/homecare instructions that are discussed.